 This list allows you to tell the admissions committee the sorts of activities you do for fun!
 What do you find amusing or intriguing?
 Your responses suggest the kinds of activities that may appeal to you at Columbia and provide insight about how you engage the world around you.

 The admissions website clearly states Columbia’s commitment to a holistic approach to the admission process: “every single application is given a thorough review, and there is positively no minimum grade point average, class rank, or SAT/ACT score one must obtain in order to secure admission to Columbia.”
 That said, Columbia has a highly competitive applicant pool.
-The combined Columbia College and Columbia Engineering programs received 37,389 undergraduate applications for the class of 2021.
-Only 2,183 or 5.8% were offered admission and over 90% of students admitted were in the top 10% of their high school class with average SAT scores of 1535 (combined evidenced-based reading and writing and math) and an average ACT score of 34.
+The combined Columbia College and Columbia Engineering programs received 37,389 undergraduate applications for the fall of 2017.
+Only 2,183 or 5.8% were offered admission and over 90% of students admitted were in the top 10% of their high school class with an average SAT score of 1535 (combined evidenced-based reading and writing and math) and an average ACT score of 34.
 As you can see, your essays make you more than a number.

 It may seem counter intuitive however, in this environment it is essential to remain calm and focused.
 Be sure to allow yourself appropriate time to reflect on your educational goals and to convey your best self to the admissions committee through your essay responses.
 Keep in mind, while adhering to the designated word limits and deadlines, your goal is to distinguish yourself from your peers by sharing your personal examples, anecdotes, and perspectives.
-In short, by providing sincere insight into what makes you, you!
-And why you are a good match for Columbia!
+In short, by providing sincere insight into what makes you, YOU!
+And why YOU are a good match for Columbia!

-If you’re applying to Columbia, you already know you’re up against tight competition.
+If you’re applying to Columbia College, you already know you’re up against tight competition.
 Don’t be overwhelmed.
 Get the guidance of an experienced admissions specialist who will help you stand out from the highly competitive applicant pool so you can apply with confidence, and get accepted!
 Click here to get started!By Marie Todd, Accepted's college admissions specialist.
 Marie has worked in college admissions for over twenty years.
 She has both counseled applicants and evaluated applications.
 Most recently she evaluated 5000+ applications for the University of Michigan’s College of Literature, Science and the Arts; College of Engineering; School of Kinesiology.
 She is available to assist you (or your child) with your applications.
 Want Marie to help you get accepted?
 Click here to get in touch!